myaut/dtrace-stap-book/book/kernel/sched.md

 !!!

 !!!
 DEF
-When scheduler desides that one task should leave CPU to run another one, scheduler calls a _dispatcher_ that performs a _context switch_.
+When scheduler decides that one task should leave CPU to run another one, scheduler calls a _dispatcher_ that performs a _context switch_.
 Context switch changes `current`/`curthread` pointer so when mode switched back to userspace, new task will be picked with appropriate address space and registers values.
 If context switches are rare, that can cause task _starvation_ and user can notice that system become unresponsive, of context switches are too often, TLB will be cleared too often, caches will be cold, so performance will degrade, so picking an optimal _timeslice_ allocated to a task is a hard choice.
 !!!

 In Solaris functions of the scheduler is invoked through `swtch()` function, in Linux through `schedule()` functions and set of derivatives like `cond_resched()`.